icmeyer/pymc3/GOVERNANCE.md

 not define code as the sole metric on which council membership will be evaluated.

+Council membership is assigned for a two year period, with no limit on how many periods can be served.

 If a Council member becomes inactive in the project for a period of one year, they will be considered for removal from the Council.
 Before removal, inactive Member will be approached by the BDFL to see if they plan on returning to active participation.
 If not they will be removed immediately upon a Council vote.
-If they plan on returning to active participation soon, they will be given a grace period of one year.
+If they plan on returning to active participation soon, they will be given a grace period of half year.
 If they don’t return to active participation within that time period they will be removed by vote of the Council without further grace period.
-All former Council members can be considered for membership again at any time in the future, like any other Project Contributor.
+All former Council members can be considered for membership again at any time in the future, like any other Core Contributor.
  Retired Council members will be listed on the project website, acknowledging the period during which they were active in the Council.